gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 ```

 Analyzed the details of this file.
-I noticed, on line 61, password authentication is enabled.
+Noticed, on line 61, password authentication is enabled.
 This is definitely not a security best practice!
 That means that anyone who knows (or can correctly guess) the username and password combination of an OS user can remotely access this instance without using an SSH key pair.
 This setting needed to be corrected.

 ```
    Enter edit mode